 - 1 small bunch of dill, finely chopped

-- 200g/7 oz Turkish beyaz peynir or feta cheese, crumbled
+- 200g/7 oz Turkish beyaz peynir or feta cheese, juice drained and crumbled

 - 30ml/2tbsp olive oil (to sauté the onions)